joshuagryphon/plastid/docs/source/examples/count_vector.rst

 and positions annotated in the :term:`mask file` are given the value :obj:`numpy.NaN` instead of their numerical values.

-See :doc:`/examples/using_masks` for a  discussion of :term:`mask files <mask file>` and how to make mask files annotating multimapping regions of the genome them using the |crossmap| script.
+See :doc:`/examples/using_masks` for details on using masks and creating mask files using the |crossmap| script.

 -------------------------------------------------------------------------------